There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 29. Plain Bellied Water Snake

-The Plain bellied water snake is also on our list of types of snakes in Indiana, a colubrid aquatic snake that inhabits a variety of settings close to freshwater.
+The plain-bellied water snake is also on our list of snake types in Indiana.
+It is a colubrid aquatic snake that inhabits a variety of settings close to freshwater.

 The native habitats of the species are rivers and their adjacent lands, including floodplains and historic floodplains.